-Housing is a primary concern for anyone coming to a new place.
+Finding housing is a primary concern for anyone coming to a new place.
 Here you will find links to resources and descriptions of common types of housing and housing-related terminology.
+International Programs does not recommend any one hotel, organization or company over another for off-campus housing.
+This list of short-term and long-term options is provided as a resource for new incoming international students, faculty and scholars, but should not be seen as an endorsement.

-International students in degree and exchange programs may live on-campus and in houses or apartments in the Corvallis area.
+International students in degree and exchange programs may live on-campus or in houses or apartments in the Corvallis area.

-Students who are admitted to the various programs at INTO OSU have housing information on their Accomodations information page.
+Students who are admitted to the various programs at INTO OSU can find housing information on their INTO OSU Student Info Depot Housing page.

 Corvallis has several options for short-term stay within 5 miles (8 kilometers) of the Oregon State University campus.
 Contact the proprietor or business directly to make a reservation using a credit card.